Introduction

 Adoption/Growth Phase

-During the adoption/growth phase, economy experts will act as an oracle to the protocol and execute monetary policy.
+During this phase, economy experts act as an oracle, executing monetary policy:

 Sustainable Phase